Clee St. Margaret: Population and housing

-The parish includes the hamlet of Cockshutford.
+The parish includes the hamlet of Cockshutford, at foot of Nordy Bank.

 The population in 2001 of Clee St. Margaret was 126, 65 being males and 61 being females.
 Over the years the population of this small village has declined: in 1871 it was over double today's average, at 297.

 The number of houses has also fluctuated.
 From 1841 to 1881 it rose from 71 to 76, before declining to 48 in 1921; since then it has increased slightly, reaching 51 in 1961 and today there are 65 houses.

 In recent years there has been a slight rise in the number of households.
 This may be due to the housing density declining in recent years.
 In 1931, 1609 people were living with more than one person whereas in 2001 only 510 residents in South Shropshire were living with more than one person.
 The average house price of Clee St Margaret was about £281,462 in April 2012.
 Prices are relatively low compared to the rest of England because of the location and because most houses are small.